Master’s (Doctoral) Program in Social Services

 Curriculum

-The curriculum consists of four credits of basic exercises in research methods required in the fields of welfare policy and administration and welfare clinical care, and two credits each of advanced courses in research methods in the respective fields of welfare policy and administration and welfare clinical care.
+The curriculum consists of four credits from basic exercises in research methods required in the fields of welfare policy and administration and welfare clinical care, and two credits each from advanced courses in research methods in the respective fields of welfare policy and administration and welfare clinical care.
 Thus, students will not only learn existing advanced knowledge but will also be able to learn specific research methods for creating their own knowledge.

 Granted Degree

-Available Teaching License and Subjects
+Available Teaching Licenses and Subjects

-- High School Specialized Teacher (Welfare)
+• High School Specialized Teacher (Welfare)

 Program Features

-In addition to enhancing and strengthening the “Researcher Training Program,” we have established the “Advanced Welfare Professional Training Program” backed by academic theory and methods to broaden the range of career paths available to students after graduation.
-The latter program is a pioneering program designed with the establishment of future professional graduate schools in mind.
+In addition to enhancing and strengthening the Researcher Training Program, we have established the Advanced Welfare Professional Training Program.
+Both of these are backed by academic theory and methods to broaden the range of career paths available to students after graduation.
+The latter program is a pioneering one designed with the establishment of future professional graduate schools in mind.

-Training for integration of theory and practice
+Training for Integration of Theory and Practice

 Developing Social Entrepreneurs

-The program trains students to acquire the latest knowledge and skills in clinical welfare, to practice them in society as advanced professionals, to design and create a new welfare society, and to be researchers who conceive and design the design of a new welfare society.
+The program trains students to acquire the latest knowledge and skills in clinical welfare, to practice them in society as advanced professionals, to design and create a new welfare society, and to be researchers who conceive and design the shape of a new welfare society.

-For career advancement to Certified Social Worker
+For Career Advancement to Certified Social Worker

-The courses offered by the Department of Social Welfare, “Basic Social Welfare Research Methods,” “Basic Welfare Policy Administration and Management Research Methods,” “Basic Welfare Clinical Research Methods,” and “Medical Social Work Research,” are certified as certified training for certified social workers.
+The courses offered by the Department of Social Welfare, namely Basic Social Welfare Research Methods, Basic Welfare Policy Administration and Management Research Methods, Basic Welfare Clinical Research Methods, and Medical Social Work Research, are accredited as training for certified social workers.
 We support those who aim to advance their careers from social workers to certified social workers.

 During the summer open campus, individual admissions counseling sessions are held by faculty members in charge of the graduate school.